Battle of Ia Drang: Day 4: November 17

 At 09:00, 1st Air Cavalry TOC submitted an Arc Light request to J3/MACV for 13:00 on 18 November.

 Meanwhile, the two remaining battalions abandoned LZ X-Ray and began a tactical march to new landing zones.
 Lt.
 Col. Bob Tully, commanding the 2nd Battalion, 5th Cavalry, went to LZ Columbus about 4 km to the northeast, and Lt.
 Col. Robert McDade, commanding the 2nd Battalion, 7th Cavalry, went to LZ Albany about 4 km to the north-northeast, close to the Ia Drang.
 Tully's men moved out at 09:00; McDade's followed 10 minutes later.
 B-52s were on their way from Guam, and their target for the third day of bombing was the slopes of the Chu Pong massif and LZ X-Ray itself.
 The U.S. ground forces had to move outside a 2 mi safety zone by midmorning to be clear of the bombardment.
-With the two remaining battalions quietly abandoning the landing zone by land instead of by helicopters to make way for the B-52 strike any PAVN troops of the 7th and 9th Battalions at the vacated X-Ray area were caught by surprise.
+With the two remaining battalions quietly abandoning the landing zone by land instead of by helicopters to make way for the B-52 strike, any PAVN troops of the 7th and 9th Battalions at the vacated X-Ray area were caught by surprise.

 Events leading to an ambush

 The first indication of PAVN presence was observed by the reconnaissance platoon's point squad, leading the American column.
 SSgt.
 Donald J. Slovak, the squad leader, saw "Ho Chi Minh sandal foot markings, bamboo arrows on the ground pointing north, matted grass and grains of rice."
 After marching about 2,000 meters, Alpha Company (2/7) leading 2/7, headed northwest, while 2/5 continued on to LZ Columbus.
 Alpha Company came upon some grass huts, which they were directed to burn.
 At 11:38, Tully's men of 2/5, were logged into its objective, LZ Columbus.
 PAVN troops in the area consisted of elements the 8th Battalion, 66th Regiment, 1st Battalion, 33rd Regiment and the headquarters of the 3rd Battalion, 33rd Regiment.
-The 33rd Regiment's battalions were under strength from casualties incurred during the battle at the Plei Me camp, the 8th Battalion was General Chu Huy Man's reserve battalion, fresh and rested.
+The 33rd Regiment's battalions were under strength from casualties incurred during the battle at the Plei Me camp, the 8th Battalion was Gen. Mân's reserve battalion, fresh and rested.

 The elements of the two PAVN battalions that were involved in the clash with the Air Cavalry troops were: 1st Company, 1st Battalion, 33rd Regiment, 2nd Company, 1st Battalion, 33rd Regiment, 6th Company, 8th Battalion, 66th Regiment, 7th Company, 8th Battalion, 66th Regiment and 8th Company, 8th Battalion, 66th Regiment.
 While the 2nd Battalion, 7th Cavalry was moving up northwest toward the position of 1st Battalion CP, 33rd Regiment nested at the east side of Ia Drang river, the 8th Company, 8th Battalion, 66th Regiment marched down southeast along the Ia Drang river, and the 6th Company, 8th Battalion, 66th Regiment and 7th Company, 8th Battalion, 66th Regiment marched down on a collision path toward the Air Cavalry unit.
 The 8th Battalion was led by Lê Xuân Phối.